usevon/von/README.md

 ## Contributing

-Von is open source and licensed under Apache 2.0.
+Von is open source.
 You can help by:

 - Contributing to the source code
 - Reporting issues and suggesting features
 - Improving documentation

-See [CONTRIBUTING.md](CONTRIBUTING.md) for development setup and guidelines.
+See [CONTRIBUTING.md](.github/CONTRIBUTING.md) for development setup and guidelines.

 ## License